cypress-io/github-action/README.md

 Some older **external** examples, linked to by this document, are based solely on Cypress 9 and below and therefore use a [Legacy Configuration](https://on.cypress.io/guides/references/legacy-configuration).
 These may need modification to be applied to Cypress 10 and later.
 Each of these external links is listed with a `(legacy)` notation.

+**Note:** this package assumes that [cypress](https://www.npmjs.com/package/cypress) is declared as a development dependency in the [package.json](https://docs.npmjs.com/creating-a-package-json-file) file.
+The [cypress npm module](https://www.npmjs.com/package/cypress) is required to run Cypress via its [Module API](https://on.cypress.io/module-api).

 ### End-to-End Testing

 ```yml